leofabri/hassio_appliance-status-monitor/README.md

 ## Why does this exist?

-There aren’t numerous blueprints that do what I want, and I want to automate my machines without wasting money to buy them new.
+There aren’t numerous blueprints that do what I need, and I want to automate my machines without wasting money to buy them new.
 Here’s my cheap and reliable solution that addresses the problem, once and for all.

 ## Use-cases
 I use this for my dishwasher, my washing machine, the electric bicycle and my desk.
 The results have been great!
 The blueprint is very extensible and easy to use.